jliamgrist/reading-notes/markdown.md

 > These notes are summarized from [github](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 ## Things I want to know more about
-- I want to practice some more *advanced* markdown syntax features.
+- I want to practice some more *advanced markdown syntax features*.

 [Go Back to Home](README.md)